CS2103JAN2017-W10-B1/addressbook-level4/collated/main/generated.md

     }

     /**
-     * Returns address book in the file or an empty address book */ public static XmlSerializableTaskManager loadDataFromSaveFile(File file) throws DataConversionException, FileNotFoundException {
+     * Returns task manager in the file or an empty task manager */ public static XmlSerializableTaskManager loadDataFromSaveFile(File file) throws DataConversionException, FileNotFoundException {